Prince25/Solar-System/README.md

 Use our provided initial camera matrix that looks diagonally down at the scene, far back enough to see the entire scene.

 Instantiate four spheres with each of 1, 2, 3, and 4 for the number of subdivisions.
 You may take advantage of previously given code for spheres.

 For the sphere instances that have 1 or 2 subdivisions, use flat shading to build them.

+  **Flat Shading:** Flat shading is a more restricted way of connecting vertices into triangles.
+It allows us to produce sharp, clearly defined edges on shapes.
+To do that, flat shading must ensure that the vertices along a sharp edge do not get shared by the triangles on either side of the edge.
+When triangles share references to a vertex, it saves storage space, but it also forces both triangles to use the same data at that point; not just position, but also normal vector, texture coordinate, etc.  When we want an abrupt transition across an edge, though, we'd like the single edge to have different normal vectors depending on which triangle we're approaching the edge from.
+To get the flat shading effect, we cannot make our triangles share references to the same vertex, but instead must have duplicate vertices where sharp edges are.
+The duplicate vertices overlap in position, but with different normal vectors.
+That completes the effect.
+To flat shade an entire shape, all vertices must be unique, and no triangles can share any vertices.
+Exceptions can be made where faces are co-planar but that never happens in our spheres.

 If you don't want to re-invent the sphere algorithm to make a flat-shaded version, you may use the `make_flat_shaded_version()` function built into our `Shapes`.
 To call it on a shape with class name N, wherever N appears simply replace it with the code `( N.prototype.make_flat_shaded_version() )`, including the outer parenthesis.

+  **Materials:**  Recall that all Material objects really come from calling a function called material() on any Shader object.
+For this project we'll use the provided Phong_Shader for everything, besides extra credit part 2.
+What are materials, besides objects that hold a color?
+Well, they also store more settings for Phong shading, including numbers found in the Phong Reflection Model like the ambient coefficient, diffuse coefficient, specular coefficient, and shininess exponent.
+You can pass all of these values in inside a JavaScript object placed after the Color parameter when you construct a Material, mimicking how our example Material instances do it.
+You can assign values to ambient, diffuse, and specular (leave shininess as the default, 40).
+These coefficients range from zero to a maximum of one.

 Draw the following scene in the `display()` function of `Assignment_Two_Scene`.